MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 ## App list appears blank on the Power Apps mobile app

-Common scenarios the list of apps on Power Apps mobile appear blank when internet connection is lost or disconnected.
+Common scenarios the list of apps on Power Apps mobile appears blank when internet connection is lost or disconnected.

 -	It's the first time you sign in to the mobile app and the list of apps is still loading and internet connection is lost.
 -	You’re signed in and see the app list then swipe down to refresh the app list and internet connection is lost.
 -	You’re coming back online from working in offline mode and internet connection is lost while you're coming back online.

 In all of these scenarios, the download is interrupted when internet connection is lost so the apps don't fully download.
-This is why the list of apps appear blank.
+This is why the list of apps appears blank.

 To work around this issue, don’t disconnect from the internet and let the app list fully download before disconnecting from the internet.